-Key Ingredients In Sunday Riley Tidal Brightening Enzyme Water Cream
+What’s In Sunday Riley Tidal Brightening Enzyme Water Cream?

 Hyaluronic acid is a moisture magnet on steroids.
 Literally.
 Like a magnet, it attracts the droplets of water in the air and dumps them into your skin, binding them there.
 It’s so powerful, it can hold up to 1000 times its weight in water!

 All that moisture gives your skin an instant plumping effect that makes your fine lines and wrinkles look way smaller.
 It brightens your skin with that translucent, glass-like glow Korean women are famous for.
 And it makes your skin so soft to the touch.